JalmarazMartn/VsCodeStepScripts/README.md

 # vscodestepsscripts README

-This extension has a command to execute in steps these kinds of actions:
+This extension executes scripts with several steps, that performs these three kind of actions:

 - VsCode tasks.
 - Open a file to edit or View.
 - Execute an installed extension command.

+You must give the script of step in a json format.
+You can compose it following intructions bellow.

 ## Create json Step file